New York State of Health Exchange --- https://nystateofhealth.ny.gov/

 The federal health reform laws mandated that the U.S. government launch this site -- which it did on July 1, 2010.
 It includes all public and private options in all states -- users will be able to enter certain demographic and other information to identify their own local options.
 It will include price estimates for all insurance plans and the relative amounts each insurance company spends on medical care vs. administrative costs (called the "medical loss ratio").

-The letter provides initial guidance on section 2001 of the Affordable Care Act, Medicaid Coverage for the Lowest Income Populations, which establishes a new Medicaid eligibility group and the option for states to begin providing medical assistance to individuals eligible under this new group as of April 1, 2010.
-For the first time since the Medicaid program was established, States will be able to receive Federal Medicaid funding to provide coverage under their State Medicaid plan for adults with income up to 133% of the federal poverty level, without regard to disability, parental status or most other categorical limitations.
+CMS Guidance - see links here - For the first time since the Medicaid program was established, States will be able to receive Federal Medicaid funding to provide coverage under their State Medicaid plan for adults with income up to 133% of the federal poverty level, without regard to disability, parental status or most other categorical limitations.
 Single adults and childless couples with incomes up to 100% of the federal poverty level are already eligible for public health insurance coverage in New York State under the federal waiver program, Family Health Plus.
-New York faces a series of important implementation decisions going forward in order to maximize eligibility and federal contributions to the costs of coverage.

 Empire Justice Center -- Federal Health Care Reform: The Impact on NYS Programs